-In 2010, the total number of substandard housing units decreased to 39 units.
-The primary contributing factor was overcrowding, which accounted for nearly 64.1% of the substandard issue.
+In 2022, the total number of substandard housing units increased to 66 units.
+The primary contributing factor was overcrowding, which accounted for nearly 87.5% of the substandard issue.
+There was a 2000% percent increase in overcrowded units in Cherry County over the past decade from 3 units to 63 units.